 Do you want to know what your stakeholders really think about your program, organization or message?
-Do you want to learn more from other models or community partners about perceived areas of strength, areas for improvement or best practices within a given focus area?
-Done right, key informant interviews give you access to in-depth insider perspectives on a particular topic from a variety of stakeholders.
+Do you want to learn from other models or community partners about perceived strengths, areas for improvement or promising practices?
+Done right, key informant interviews provide access to in-depth insider perspectives on a particular topic from a variety of stakeholders.
 And JVA’s evaluation experts have the experience and expertise to do things right, from ensuring the engagement of diverse, relevant voices, to creating a safe one-on-one environment where interviewees feel comfortable sharing candid insights.

 In-depth interviews with a variety of individuals

-Key informant interviews are a qualitative evaluation tool that provides an opportunity for a diverse cross-sector range of individuals to share input on a topic, concept or proposal.
+Key informant interviews are a qualitative evaluation tool that provides an opportunity for a diverse range of individuals to share input on a topic.
 Such interviews can help you better understand challenges or assets within a community, as well as individuals’ motivations or beliefs.
 They can also offer context for other types of data, such as outcomes important to guiding strategy and decision-making.

 Solving problems, boosting buy-in

 Like all community engagement, key informant interviews can lead to the leveraging of a broad range of knowledge to find informed solutions.
-They can be used to help a community to map a realistic path forward based on an understanding of the situation at hand—having boosted stakeholders’ buy-in along the way.
-They can also be used to test the effectiveness of an organization’s messaging—is your audience interpreting your communication the way you intend it to?
+For example, they can help a community map a realistic path forward based on an understanding of the current situation.
+And they can boost stakeholders’ buy-in along the way.
+They can also be used to test the effectiveness of an organization’s messaging.
+(Is your audience interpreting your communication the way you intend it to?)
 And they can be useful tools for learning about other organizations’ and partners’ experiences so you can consider adopting their most successful methods, as well as avoiding the pitfalls they discovered.

 Time and judgment-free space

 In contrast with focus groups, key informant interviews give a platform to a single individual.
-Although a group atmosphere may in some cases inspire a person to speak up about a subject they are uncomfortable with, it might also limit the degree to which one is willing to speak about an issue, particularly if one’s viewpoint deviates from what is perceived as mainstream.
-Key informant interviews provide participants with the time and relaxed, judgment-free space to explain their perspectives and describe their experiences in depth.
+In some cases, a group atmosphere might inspire a person to speak up about a subject they are uncomfortable with.
+But it also might limit how much one speaks up if their viewpoint deviates from what is perceived as mainstream.
+Key informant interviews provide participants with a relaxed, judgment-free space to explain their perspectives.
+They have the time to describe their experiences in depth.
 JVA respects interviewees’ confidentiality and takes steps to guard their identifying information.